Matt Rambo: NLL career

 Rambo was drafted in the fifth round of the NLL draft by the New England Black Wolves, but decided to sit out the season and travel around doing clinics and camps instead of playing in the NLL.
 The next year, Rambo returned home to Pennsylvania for the start of his box lacrosse career after being selected 11th overall in the 2018 National Lacrosse League expansion draft to play for the Philadelphia Wings.

 Rambo scored 26 goals and had 30 assists in 17 games in his first season in the NLL.

 PLL career

-In 2018, Matt Rambo was announced as a member of Whipsnakes Lacrosse Club in the inaugural season of Paul Rabil’s new Premier Lacrosse League.
+In 2018, Rambo was announced as a member of Whipsnakes Lacrosse Club in the inaugural season of Paul Rabil's new Premier Lacrosse League.
 He was selected to the league's first All Star game in 2019, where he was a captain.
 Rambo led the league in points and assists during the 2019 regular season.
 He was named league MVP for the 2019 season during the awards show on Thursday, September 19.

 On Saturday, September 21, Rambo scored both the game-tying goal with under a minute left and the sudden-victory game-winner in overtime in the PLL championship game against the Redwoods.
 He was named MVP of the game.

 Rambo made first team all-pro for the 2019 PLL season.